encse/csokavar/README.md

 csokavar-theme
 ==============

-csokavar-theme

-The 2013 theme file for csokavar.hu
+The 2013 theme file for http://csokavar.hu